MWDelaney/11ty-component-system/README.md

 # Eleventy Component System

-Build resuable components for Eleventy sites.
-Data model, and markup all in one file.
+Build resuable single-file components for Eleventy sites.
+Data model and markup all in one file, styles and javascript too!

 This is an example of a simple Eleventy component system.
 It is designed to be a starting point for building reusable components in Eleventy.
 It's not intended to be a complete solution, but rather an example to help you get started.